11 Email Marketing Examples to Save for Later

 As long as the end product is an email that helps your subscribers see the value of your company, you can expect it to have a positive impact on your overall strategy.

-In addition to generating new sales and conversions, email are an effective channel for staying in contact with your existing customers and keeping your email retention rates high.
+In addition to generating new sales and conversions, email is an effective channel for staying in contact with your existing customers and keeping your email retention rates high.

 Chase does this by sending regular updates to their members that include tips for making the most of their cards.